Sub-Laplacian eigenvalue bounds on CR manifolds: General statement

 \section{General statement}

 Let $M$ be a strictly pseudo-convex CR manifold.
-In sequel by a pseudo-Hermitian structure on $M$ we mean a pseudo-Hermitian structure with positive definite Levi form.
+In sequel by a pseudo-Hermitian structure on $M$ we mean a pseudo-Hermitian structure with the positive definite Levi form.
 By $\lfloor x\rfloor$ we also denote the floor function of $x\in\mathbf{R}$, the greatest integer that is at most $x$.
 The following general statement is proved in Sect.~\ref{proofs}. \begin{MT} Let $M$ be a strictly pseudo-convex CR manifold of dimension $2n+1$, possibly with boundary.
-Let $\theta_0$ be a background pseudo-Hermitian structure whose volume measure $\mathit{Vol}_{\theta_0}$ satisfies the following properties: \begin{itemize} \item[(i)] the {\em doubling property}
+Let $\theta_0$ be a background pseudo-Hermitian structure whose Carnot-Caratheodory metric is complete and the volume measure $\mathit{Vol}_{\theta_0}$ satisfies the following properties: \begin{itemize} \item[(i)] the {\em doubling property}

 for Carnot-Caratheodory balls with arbitrary $x$ and $r>0$, and some $C_1>0$; \item[(ii)] the {\em growth property}

 for arbitrary Carnot-Caratheodory balls in $M$ and some constant $C_2>0$. \end{itemize} Then there exists a constant $C$, depending on $C_1$, $C_2$, and $n$ only, such that for any pseudo-Hermitian structure $\theta$ of finite total volume, $\mathit{Vol}_\theta(M)<+\infty$, the counting function $N_\theta(\lambda)$ satisfies the inequality